subsoap/defwindow/README.md

 defwindow.clear_listeners()
 ```

-DefWindow also provides the current window size which is updated as the window is resized... although this should really be a core feature of the Window API.
+DefWindow also provides the current window size which is updated as the window is resized.

+If the initial window size is not accurate then use DefOS.
+Attempting to use DefWindow with your render script will not work as "window" is not available there and so breaks.